Published summary

 • Even short answers would likely imply a larger story about identity, values, or energy.

-• The prompt would likely surface how often time management is really emotion management in disguise.
+• The Question would likely surface how often time management is really emotion management in disguise.

 • Many entries would start with a simple list of how the day was spent and then shift into judgment.